microsoft/pxt-blockly/README.md

 ## Updating pxt-blockly in PXT

-* `gulp bump` to bump blockly version, commit, and tag.
+* `gulp bump --closure-library` to bump blockly version, commit, and tag.

 * After the Travis has deployed the package to npm, update the pxt-blockly version in `package.json` in the pxt repo.